B0bby/jekyll_blog/_posts/2013-03-07-anotherpost.markdown

 I've spent the last day or so trying to get the hang of HTML and CSS for the first time, and I've also been experimenting with Jekyll, a static HTML page-generating program.
 I'm starting to really like it, the more I get the hang of it.

-My n00b is showing, but I hope to perhaps document my progress towards some semblance of competence.
+My inexperience is apparent, but I hope to perhaps document my progress towards some semblance of competence.